jeanslack/Videomass/Contribute.md

 User documentation of Videomass is still a work in progress.
 The source files are hosted on [github](https://github.com/jeanslack/Videomass/tree/gh-pages/Pages/User-guide-languages).
-You can contribute to its content by sending pull requests on GitHub or via mail (jeanlucperni@gmail.com).
+You can contribute to its content by sending pull requests on GitHub or by email <jeanlucperni@gmail.com> .